sparkfun/SparkFun_Digi_XBee_Development_Board/docs/hardware_overview.md

 ### Lipo Battery Connector

-The SparkFun XBee Development Board includes support for single-cell lithium-polymer (LiPo) batteries, which plug into the board's black 2-pin JST connector.
+The SparkFun Digi XBee® Development Board includes support for single-cell lithium-polymer (LiPo) batteries, which plug into the board's black 2-pin JST connector.
 LiPos are perfect for projects on-the-go, or those that just need a little extra oomph.
 Bonus - you can charge your LiPo battery if the board is also plugged in.

 <figure markdown>
 [![Battery Connector](assets/imgs/21636-XBeeDevBoard-BatteryConnector.jpg){ width="400" }](assets/imgs/21636-XBeeDevBoard-BatteryConnector.jpg "Click to enlarge")